SamuelOrtizDev/samuel-portfolio/README.md

-this webiste is meant to be portfolio for web development and UI design for Samuel Ortizs
+this website is meant to be portfolio for web development and UI design for Samuel Ortiz